madzera/happytree/README.md

 HappyTree is a data structure API designed for the Java programming language that consists of transforming linear objects into a tree structure, where each object represents a node in the tree and can have none or several other objects of the same type.
-It is similar to the Document Object Model (DOM) and provides an interface for manipulating these objects in various trees.

-In addition to the **Transformation Process**, the HappyTree API provides mechanisms to handle these objects within trees, as if these objects were tree nodes, all in an easy and intuitive way.
+In addition to the **Transformation Process** (mechanism to transform this linear structure of objects into a tree structure), the HappyTree API provides mechanisms to handle these objects within trees, as if these objects were tree nodes, all in an easy and intuitive way.

 ### What is your purpose?

 The HappyTree API has three main purposes:

 <ol>
-<li>Handle <b>Java Model Objects</b> as it is nodes within trees, in
+<li>Handle <b>Java Objects</b> as if they were nodes within trees, in
  order to perform operations such as copying, cutting, removing, creating, persisting or updating;</li>
-<li>Transform linear data structures of <b>Java Model Objects</b> into
+<li>Transform linear data structures of <b>Java Objects</b> into
  trees;</li>
  <li>Create and manage multiple trees of these objects.</li>
 </ol>

-The first purpose is suitable for situations in which the API client needs to transform a collection of plain objects of which there is a tree logical relation between them, but which is not being represented structurally as a tree.
+The first purpose represents the basic operations in the trees, when the API client desires to change the state of the nodes (officially called of **Elements** in the context of the API) in the trees, in order to move, copy, remove, create and update those nodes.

-The second purpose represents the basic operations on the trees, when the API client desires to reallocate nodes (officially called **Elements** in the context of the API) on the trees.
+The second purpose is suitable for situations in which the API client needs to transform a collection of plain objects of which there is a tree logical relation between them, but that they are not being represented structurally as a tree.

 The last one allows the API client to activate, deactivate or destroy the trees.

 ### For who?

-For Java developers who feel the need to work with trees on their **Model Objects (POJO)**.
-The HappyTree API acts only on the **Model Object Layer** of a project's architecture.
+For developers who feel the need to work with trees on their **Java Object Model**.
+The HappyTree API only acts on the **Object Model Layer** of a project's architecture.

 ### When to use?

-When the API client has a data structure which the logical represents a tree but its objects are only linearly referenced to each other, this API has precisely this purpose of transforming the linear structure into a physical tree structure.
+When the API client has a data structure which the logical represents a tree but its objects are only linearly referenced to each other, this API has precisely this purpose of transforming the linear structure into a physical tree structure, beyond of providing mechanisms to handle them.

-If, for example, the API client has a directory structure in its system, or if it needs to assemble a screen of visual components, through objects that are not inside each other, but objects that refer others through simple attributes, then this is the right opportunity to use HappyTree, since objects will now be inside each other thus assembling a tree, as well as offering interfaces to handle them.
+If, for example, the API client has a directory structure in its system, or if it needs to assemble a screen of visual components, through objects that are not inside each other, but objects that refer others through simple attributes, then this is the right opportunity to use the HappyTree API, since objects will now be inside each other thus like a tree, as well as offering interfaces to handle them.

 <b>If you have something like this:</b><br>